St. Luke's Hospital (Maumee, Ohio): History

 St. Luke's was the last independent hospital in the Toledo area before joining the ProMedica Health System in 2010 and on July 1, 2016, St. Luke's Hospital became independent once again.
 In August 2020, St. Luke's Hospital was purchased by McLaren Health Care and the hospital was rebranded as McLaren St. Luke's Hospital.

 In May, 2022, McLaren announced they will be discontinuing labor and delivery services at St. Luke in September, 2022.

 On March 3, 2023, McLaren announced that the hospital will wind down operations by mid-May 2023 citing years of declining revenues and an unstable reimbursement environment.
 McLaren Health Care and Mercy Health are in the process of finalizing an asset purchase agreement in which Mercy Health will acquire the McLaren St. Luke’s facilities, land, and physical assets, pending final due diligence.
+The campus of McLaren St. Luke’s hospital in Maumee includes 73 acres of property and 12 buildings.
+Mercy Health is set to buy them all.
+The facility will not remain a hospital.
+However, it’s possible, Mercy Health may keep it as a free-standing emergency department, but that is yet-to-be-determined.
+Mercy will assume the assets on June 2.
+The company is working to re-establish as many outpatient services as possible.

+As of 2024, while much of the St. Luke's campus remains unused, Orthopaedics and Sports Medicine, Outpatient Rehabilitation and Therapy, Internal Medicine, and Mercy's Neuroscience Institute all have facilities at the property.